Why obese women have uncontrollable urge to eat

 The findings showed that obese study participants maintained activation in the midbrain, one of the body's most potent reward centres.

-The activity in the prefrontal cortex and posterior cingulate cortex significantly changed in the lean group, after eating, but not in the obese group.
+The activity in the prefrontal cortex and posterior cingulate cortex significantly changed in the lean group, after eating, but not in t

 However, this brain activity dropped among lean participants while continuing in their obese counterparts.